IceWarp

 IceWarp, Inc. is a software company located in Prague, Czech Republic.
 It develops IceWarp Mail Server, an email, messaging and collaboration service for small, medium and enterprise level businesses.
 IceWarp has offices in the United States, Germany, Russia, the Czech Republic and India.
 The company has been in business since 1998 and is used by over 50,000 businesses around the world.
-Its product is alternative to Exchange Server, Office 365 or G Suite.
+Its product is an alternative to Exchange Server, Office 365 or G Suite.

 Awards

 On June 17, 2011, IceWarp was selected as a Red Herring Top 100 North America Technology company and again in 2012.

 IceWarp also won an award for the Red Herring Top 100 Global.

 IceWarp has also won awards from TMCnet for Unified Communications product of the year for 2011 and 2012.

 In 2016, IceWarp has won a 2016 Real Time Web Solutions Excellence Award.

 In 2018 and 2019, IceWarp has been awarded a CIO Choice for Enterprise email.